huntr-co/huntr-api-docs/source/index.html.md

 `description` | String | Employer description
-`location` | String | Full address for the employer `jobCount` | Integer | Number of jobs added for this employer `applicationCount` | Integer | Number of applications to this employer `interviewCount` | Integer | Number of interviews from this employer `offerCount` | Integer | Number of offers from this employer
+`location` | String | Full address for the employer `jobCount` | Integer | Number of jobs added for this employer `isPartner` | Boolean | Set to `true` if the Employer has been marked as a partner for your organization `applicationCount` | Integer | Number of applications to this employer `interviewCount` | Integer | Number of interviews from this employer `offerCount` | Integer | Number of offers from this employer